learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 The flow will look like this:

-- The user navigates to a login form on the React frontend
+- The user navigates to a login form on the React frontend.
 - The user enters their username.
 There is no password (for now).
 - The user submits the form, POSTing to `/login` on the Rails backend.
 - In the create action of the `SessionsController` we set a cookie on the user's browser by writing their user ID into the session hash.
 - Thereafter, the user is logged in. `session[:user_id]` will hold their user ID.

-Let's write a `SessionsController` to handle these routes.
+Let's write a `SessionsController` to handle our login route.
 This controller has one action, `create`, which we'll map in `routes.rb` for `POST` requests to `/login`: